radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

-The bottom line is, if you care about the users of your network, if you want to keep your customer's data secure and their computing devices free of malware, and you want to keep them coming back, **the use of a Captive Portal network should be eliminated**.
+The bottom line is, if you care about the users of your network, if you want to keep your customer's data secure and their computing devices free of malware, and you want to keep them coming back, the use of a Captive Portal network should be eliminated.

 The era of insecure data transmission is over.
 The hijacking of web requests through MITM attacks and Captive Portal is no longer an acceptable practice.
 HTTPS is the